COLUMN-Chinese steel exports sliding sharply, but for how long? Andy Home

 By Andy Home

-LONDON, June 19 China's exports of steel product have fallen sharply over the first few months of this year.
+LONDON, June 19 (Reuters) - China's exports of steel product have fallen sharply over the first few months of this year.

 The January-May total was 34.2 million tonnes, down 26 percent on last year's equivalent figure and the lowest read since 2014.